Electric Version

 Electric Version is the second studio album by Canadian indie rock group The New Pornographers.
 It was released on Matador Records and Mint Records on May 6, 2003.

 Electric Version placed at number seven in The Village Voice's Pazz & Jop poll of 2003 and was ranked at number 20 on PopMatters' Best Music of 2003 list.
 In 2009, the album ranked number 79 in Rolling Stones "100 Best Albums of the Decade".

 "The Electric Version" is included as a playable song in the video game Rock Band, after narrowly avoiding being cut.

 As of 2009, sales in the United States have exceeded 113,000 copies, according to Nielsen SoundScan.

 Track listing

-All songs written by Carl Newman, except as noted.
+All songs written and sung by Carl Newman, except as noted.